Redm0nd/redm0nd.github.io/southamerica/quito.md

 The altitude was definitely something to get used to, and I even with my level of fitness and countless Altitude Classes @ AltiPeak on the long mile road, I still found myself a small bit short of breathe when walking up the steep hills.
 But within a day or so, my body started adjusting to the height.

-We went on the Hostels local walking tour the next morning.
-This was a great way to see some of the city's most iconic sights, and get a feel for the culture.
+We went on the Hostels walking tour the next morning.
+This was a great way to see some of the city's most iconic sights, and get a feel for the culture - would recommend getting one in here.
 Our guide gave us the low-down on why half of the buildings were never fully complete (you only pay taxes on the building if it's complete) and he also brought us around to some of the best food spots in the city.
-ADD MORE HERE
+We sampled some local gelato and chocolate.

 ![Image from Quito's food market](/images/market_quito.jpg)